 1. Green Tea

-Green Tea is unfermented tea, of which the tea leaves keep the original color, so it has a green color and after brewing, the color of green tea is green, which is the reason green tea is called “green”.
+Green tea is unfermented tea, of which the tea leaves keep the original color, so it has a green color and after brewing, the color of green tea is green, which is the reason green tea is called “green”.

 Due to not being unfermented, green tea leaves retain many natural nutrients of the original fresh leaves, such as more than 85% of tea polyphenols, which have special effects on anti-cancer, anti-radiation, and anti-aging, etc.

 - Fixation: destroy the enzymes in fresh leaves by high temperature to stop oxidation of polyphenols, so that prevent leaves from fermenting and from turning red or black.
 This is why green tea can keep green.

 - Rolling: reduce the volume of tea leaves and lay a good foundation for drying.

 - Drying: evaporate moisture of tea leaves and shape it.